 Many find that interpreting the data is even more challenging.

-If you want the answer to all of these questions and want to learn how to find your own investment hotspots, set to benefit from capital growth, using publicly available data, then you need our Free Ultimate Guide or should consider doing our online property research course (soon to be launched).
-In the meantime, you are welcome to use our free capital growth calculator, Boomscore, to narrow down your search.
+If you want the answer to all of these questions and want to learn how to find your own investment hotspots, set to benefit from capital growth, using publicly available data, then you need our Free Essential Guide to Property Market Research or should consider doing our online property research course (soon to be launched).
+In the meantime, you are welcome to use our capital growth calculator, Boomscore, to narrow down your search.